kabir0x23/MovieLand/README.md

 ## 🛡️ License

-Portfolio is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Movie-land is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Support